 POLICY

-Covered Entity will authenticate all persons seeking access to its EPHI and will restrict internal and external access to EPHI to authorized entities.
+Covered Entity will authenticate all persons seeking access to its ePHI and will restrict internal and external access to ePHI to authorized entities.

 PURPOSE

-The purpose of this policy is to verify the identity of the persons and entities seeking access to EPHI.
-This Policy covers the procedures to be implemented by the Covered Entity’s Security Officer [and the Department HIPAA Security Liaison] to verify that a person or entity seeking access to EPHI is the person or entity claimed.
+The purpose of this policy is to verify the identity of the persons and entities seeking access to ePHI.
+This Policy covers the procedures to be implemented by the Covered Entity’s Security Officer [and the Department HIPAA Security Liaison] to verify that a person or entity seeking access to ePHI is the person or entity claimed.

 REFERENCES/CROSS REFERENCES